Best Alternatives to Page Designer for Airtable in 2026

 Airtable launched Airtable Page Designer, but never really took care of it.
 It leaves thousands of users searching for a way to generate documents from their bases.
 If you relied on it for invoices, certificates, or reports, you've probably noticed the gap it left behind.

-Many companies decided to launch alternatives that are available today and that are more capable than Page Designer ever was.
-In this guide, I'll walk you through the best replacement options, explain what makes each one unique, and show you how to set up automated document generation from Airtable.
+Modern alternatives are more capable than Page Designer ever was.
+This guide walks you through the best options and what makes them unique.
+We'll also show you how to set up your own automated document generation system.

 What is Airtable Page Designer